hunter-teacher-cert/csci70300-summer-2021/daily/README.md

 	(the current node).
 Implement all methods that we implemented for the singly linked list.

+  - Quicksort Folder: ds/qsort

+    Write a program that implements the Quicksort algorithm as we explored in class.

+  - hash table Folder: ds/hash

+    Write a program that implements an open hash table.
+You must implement the hash function and the following methods:

+	- constructor(s)
+	- hasKey(key) - returns True if the hash  table contains key
+	- get(k) - returns value of the item with key k (if present).
+	- isEmpty() - returns true if the hash table is empty.
+	- put(k,v) - adds an item with key k and value v to the hash table.
+	- remove(k) - removes theitem with key k from the hash table (this method is optional, only complete if you have time.

 ## Day 0 - July 9
 ### Class intro